crashoverride777/swifty-receipt-validator/README.md

         if let productID = transaction.originalTransaction?.payment.productIdentifier {
               validateReceipt(forProductID: productID) { success in
-                    // `StoreKit` event handlers may be called on a background queue.
-Ensure unlocking products gets called on main queue. dispatch_async(dispatch_get_main_queue()) { [unowned self] in
                     if success {
                        /// Your code to restore product for productID, I usually use delegation here } else {
                        /// maybe show alert
-                         }
                     }

                     queue.finishTransaction(transaction) // Must be in completion closure